hellofresh/kangal/docs/README.md

 To allow Kangal to serve the report static files is necessary to explicit set the file as a `tar` archive with no compression and **no enclosing directory**, otherwise the endpoint will just force the report download.

-The script below shows how to properly persist to the storage.
+The script below is an example on how to properly persist to the storage.

 ```sh
 if [[ -n "${REPORT_PRESIGNED_URL}" ]]; then